-This is the interest income on cash and cash equivalents and the interest on the outstanding balance at Venn Hypotheken B.V. attributable to the reporting period.
+This is the interest income on cash and cash equivalents attributable to the reporting period and the interest on the outstanding balance at Venn Hypotheken B.V.

-Other operating income
+Other income

-Other operating income represents proceeds that are not directly generated from income from investments.
-This also includes a fee for the allocated cost of the investment in investment funds and the fund is therefore compensated for these costs since allocated costs are already included in the Fixed service fee of Participation Class I and Z of the Fund.
-During the reporting period this income amounted to <1.
+Other income represents proceeds that are not directly generated from income from investments.
+This also includes a fee for the allocated cost of the investment in investment funds and the Fund is therefore compensated for these costs since allocated costs are already included in the Fixed service fee of Participation Class I and Z of the Fund.